Pacmard/VKBot/README.md

 # VKBot
 Bot for VK groups based on NodeJS and MySQL
+### Warning!
+Bot was ported to the vk-io module!
+Updates to the node-vk-bot-api module WILL NOT be released!
+The bot support on the node-vk-bot-api module will end on March 1, 2020

 # Requerements
 1. Firstly, you need to install NodeJS v10 to your server or PC.